Tonterias/jhipsterpress/README.md

 ## Building for production

-To optimize the jhipsterpress application for production, run:
+To optimize the spingular application for production, run:

 To ensure everything worked, run: